sebusch/freeCodeCampFiles/README.md

 # freeCodeCampFiles
 This repository is where I host the files I reference in freeCodeCamp challenges and compile the links to the submitted challenges

+Update: 30 Apr 2022.
+Freecodecamp has updated its curriculum.
+Many links to the project instructions are now broken.
+Separately, apps which involve a database connection are currently not working, as my db provider (mLab) shut down and I did not migrate all the projects yet.

 Challenge | Link(s) | Files Hosted here
 ---|---|---
 **Basic Front End Development Projects**||